 The mitigation specialist assists our attorneys in juvenile (delinquency) and criminal cases.
 The work may include conducting biopsychosocial interviews with juveniles and adults, identifying issues related to intellect, mental health, substance abuse, and trauma, referring clients to experts, obtaining records, drafting persuasive alternative sentencing and treatment plans and identifying appropriate educational, substance abuse and mental health placements.
 Applicants must be willing to work with clients in jails and in juvenile detention facilities.

-- Experience in Social Work/Mental Health/Social Service fieldwork preferred.
+- Bachelor’s degree in mental health/counseling discipline plus experience in Social Work/Mental Health/Social Service fieldwork preferred.

 - Experience with Capital case mitigation a plus.